michaelbeaumont/k8rn/README.md

 ### Tailscale

-This Terraform assumes Tailscale IPs known in advance.
+This terraform can use IPv6 addresses, which Tailscale provisions dynamically.

-Otherwise there's a large delay between when the nodes start querying the API endpoint/we try to contact the API endpoint and when the DNS records are propagated.
+Depending on which DNS you're using, note that there might be a large delay between when the nodes start querying the API endpoint /we try to contact the API endpoint and when the DNS records are propagated.

+Somewhat out of scope but for ease of use I also assign IPv4 Tailscale addresses statically.
 Assuming `cluster_name = "k8rn"`, this can be achieved via ACLs:

 ```json